interstateone/LLDBWrapper/README.md

 Though this framework originally intended to work with open-sourced LLDB build, but there were two problems.

--	Building of LLDB takes too much.
-And you are very likely to have several build issues.
-	(such as code signing)
+-	Building of LLDB takes too long and needs some unfamiliar works.
+You are very likely to have several build issues. (such as code signing)

 -	Built binary is very large.
 It usually takes hundred megabytes.
 Then it also cannot be included in Git repository.
 (Github allows only files up to about 100MiB)